 The wooden boards that form the base of your roof (the roof deck or sheathing) are susceptible to rot if moisture gets trapped underneath the slates.
 This can weaken the entire roof structure and lead to major problems.

 Remember, prevention is key when it comes to slate roof care.
 Regular inspections by a qualified roofer can catch small issues before they become major headaches.
-And if you do encounter any problems, don’t hesitate to call in the experts.
+If you do experience any slate roof problems, don’t hesitate to call in the experts.
 Kelbie Roofing is here to ensure your slate roof remains a source of pride and protection for your home.

 Slate Repair DIY or SOS (Save Our Slate)?